wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.4

 <p class=fip id=p4>
-4.&emsp;You are very fearful of everything you have perceived but have refused to accept.
+4. You are very fearful of everything you have perceived but have refused to accept.
 <sup>2</sup>You believe that, because you have refused to accept it, you have lost control over it.
 <sup>3</sup>This is why you see it in nightmares, or in pleasant disguises in what seem to be your happier dreams.
 <sup>4</sup>Nothing that you have refused to accept can be brought into awareness.